mabel-dev/labs/README.md

 # Contributions
 Feel free to contribute by submitting pull requests or by reporting issues via [GitHub](https://github.com/mabel-dev/labs).

 # License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.